webtorrent/webtorrent/docs/api.md

   origin: String // Allow requests from specific origin. `false` for same-origin. [default: '*']
   hostname: String // If specified, only allow requests whose `Host` header matches this hostname.
 Note that you should not specify the port since this is automatically determined by the server.
 Ex: `localhost` [default: `undefined`].
 NodeJS only.
   path: String // Allows to overwrite the default `/webtorrent` base path. [default: '/webtorrent'].
 NodeJS only.
+  nat: Boolean // Enable NAT traversal via Upnp / Pmp if the client has this enabled [default: false].
+NodeJS only.
   controller: ServiceWorkerRegistration // Accepts an existing service worker registration [await navigator.serviceWorker.getRegistration()].
 Browser only.
 Required!
 }
 ```